tintin10q/csai_ml_final_summary/ML_final_summary.md

 [Video going into more depth about ada boosting](https://www.youtube.com/watch?v=LsK-xG1cLYA)

 ### Gradient boosting
-Gradient boosting starts with a simple prediction it could be the mean but it is just a guess.
+Gradient boosting starts with a simple prediction it could be the mean, but it is just a guess.
 This guess will have a certain error/residuals.
 Instead of making stumps like adaboost, gradient boost can make bigger trees, but you still set a max size.
 With these bigger trees it tries to predict the pseudo residuals of the data instead of the target.
-Then when this tree is made you have to scale the prediction down with a learning rate so the model has less impact on the final result.
+Then when this tree is made you have to scale the prediction down with a learning rate, so the model has less impact on the final result.
 Then combine this tree with the original prediction, and train a new model based on the new residuals.
 You should have moved a bit into the right direction from the original prediction.
 This will give you new pseudo residuals the next tree can try to predict.
-This tree is then also added to the chain and the residuals should keep getting smaller with every tree you add.
+This tree is then also added to the chain, and the residuals should keep getting smaller with every tree you add.

 The idea is to find out what the best next tree is every time.
 I don't really get this one :'(